Mubcy/ai-lab/01-ai-evaluation/project-001-sky-is-blue.md

 🥉 **3rd — Gemini**

-Highly accurate but includes unnecessary technical detail for the prompt.
+Highly accurate but includes unnecessary technical detail for the prompt

 ---